roshankcpkr/wordcamp-headless/README.md

-# Step 2 – Bikes (bikes branch)
+# Step 1 – Base (base branch)

-This branch introduces the bikes feature powered by WPGraphQL.
-No blog, no SEO.
+Minimal Next.js + Tailwind setup with a simple hero and navigation.
+No GraphQL, no bikes/blog, no footer.

 ## What’s in this step

-- GraphQL client (graphql-request)
-- Bikes listing `/bikes` and detail `/bikes/[slug]`
-- Bike cards and detail layout
+- Next.js App Router skeleton
+- Tailwind v4 wired
+- Simple hero + CTAs
+- Palette: black/white/orange
-- No blog or SEO
+- No GraphQL, no bikes/blog

 ## Tech stack